EliWimmer/notion-style-tweaks/README.md

 Written in Svelte.

 ### Installation

 #### [Chrome Web Store](https://chrome.google.com/webstore/detail/notion-style-tweaks/fclmlifmfhekeohpojchhkmgpmkplkpo/related?hl=en-GB&authuser=0)

 #### Manual

 1. Download the ZIP in [releases](https://github.com/EliWimmer/notion-style-tweaks/releases)
 2. Navigate to [chrome://extensions/](chrome://extensions/)
 3. Toggle Developer Mode in the top-right.
 4. Drag and drop the ZIP into Chrome to install

 ### Usage

 -   Open from toolbar with Notion loaded
 -   Tweak

 ## Current Features

 ### Tweaks

 #### Databases

 -   All Views
     -   Inline controls always visible
     -   Cleaner database controls
 -   Table Views
     -   Centered header cell labels
+    -   Center all cells
+    -   Rounded checkboxes
+    -   Header cell backgrounds
 -   List Views
     -   Rounded checkboxes
 -   Board Views
     -   Simple Cards
 -   Gallery Views
     -   Simple Cards

 #### Pages & Blocks

 -   Block Pages
     -   Floating page covers

 #### Sidebar

 -   Layout
     -   Comfy sidebar spacing

 ### Hiders

 -   All Views
     -   Hide view type icons
     -   Hide link arrows
 -   Table Views
-  - Hide header cell icons
+    -   Hide header row icons
+    -   Hide column borders
+    -   Hide row borders
+    -   Hide header row borders
+    -   Hide Calculation row
 -   List Views
     -   Hide page icon
     -   Hide page underlines

 #### Pages & Blocks

 -   Block Pages
     -   Hide page headers
 -   Database Pages
     -   Hide database page headers

 #### Sidebar

 -   Options
     -   Hide templates
     -   Hide import
     -   Hide new page button

 ### Notes

 -   Tweaks only apply in real-time when done with Notion as the active tab, otherwise you will need to refresh Notion to see the changes

 ### Known bugs

 -   Floating page covers causes a border to appear around various images throughout Notion
 -   Cleaner database control doesn't apply to the new button correctly in dark mode.

 ### Roadmap

 Major planned features include:

 -   Locally scoped tweaks that apply to only specific databases or pages
 -   An integrated sidebar for managing extension settings
 -   A comprehensive visual overhaul to Notion (aka a theme with much deeper and systematic changes than has been done in Notion prior)
 -   Many, MANY more tweaks.

 If you find any bugs or have any suggestions feel free to open an issue on github.